bayuaji732/daggle/README.md

 <div align="center">
   <h1>Daggle</h1>
   <p><b>The Dataset Layer for Machine Learning Workflows</b></p>
-  <p><i>GitHub for ML datasets &nbsp;&nbsp;+&nbsp;&nbsp; Kaggle dataset UX &nbsp;&nbsp;+&nbsp;&nbsp; Notebook-ready sync</i></p>
+  <p><i>Self-hosted dataset registry &nbsp;·&nbsp; Versioned uploads &nbsp;·&nbsp; In-browser file preview &nbsp;·&nbsp; One-click JupyterHub mounting</i></p>
 </div>

 ---

 ## 📖 The Story: Why Daggle?

 Managing datasets for Machine Learning is often chaotic.
-Data scientists frequently deal with duplicated data, lost versions, and messy folder structures (e.g., `data_v2_final_final.csv`).
-Sharing these datasets across teams or syncing them into Kubeflow clusters is full of friction, often requiring manual downloads, custom scripts, and a lot of wasted time.
+Data scientists frequently deal with duplicated files, lost versions, and messy folder structures (e.g., `data_v2_final_final.csv`).
+Sharing datasets across teams or loading them into notebook environments is full of friction — manual downloads, custom scripts, and a lot of wasted time just getting the data in the right place.

-We built **Daggle** to bring order to this chaos.
-Daggle provides a seamless platform that gives your team the rigorous version control of GitHub, combined with the intuitive dataset exploration of Kaggle.
-Instead of wrestling with infrastructure or fighting duplicate data files, your team can focus on what matters most: building better models with reliable, reproducible data.
+**Daggle** solves this by providing a centralized, self-hosted dataset registry where every upload is automatically versioned, stored, and indexed.
+Datasets are browsable through a web UI with in-browser file preview (CSV, images, JSON, PDF, and more).
+When a data scientist is ready to work, they click **"Open in Notebook"** and their dataset is automatically mounted — read-only — directly into their JupyterHub session at `/home/jovyan/input`.
+No downloads, no copy-paste paths, no scripts.

-## 🚀 Advanced Features & Strategy
+## 🚀 How It Works

-Daggle is built to work seamlessly in the background.
-Our architecture ensures that from the moment a dataset is uploaded to the moment it's queried in a Jupyter Notebook, the experience is fast, reliable, and frictionless.
+Daggle is built to stay out of your way.
+From the moment a dataset is uploaded to the moment it is available in a notebook, everything is handled automatically.

-*   **Content-Addressable Storage (CAS)**: Under the hood, Daggle employs a robust CAS strategy for dataset versioning.
-This ensures absolute reproducibility for your ML pipelines without wasting disk space on duplicated files.
-Every version is tracked, immutable, and deduplicated efficiently.
-*   **S3-Compatible Core (RustFS)**: We use RustFS as our native object storage, meaning Daggle is fully S3-compatible from day one.
-Data scientists don't need to learn a new API; they can connect to their datasets directly from Jupyter Notebooks using standard tools like `boto3` or AWS CLI.
-*   **Automated Data Processing**: Upload a massive ZIP file, and our asynchronous Celery workers automatically extract it, compute file statistics, and generate rich data previews.
-The heavy lifting happens invisibly, leaving the UI lightning-fast and the dataset instantly ready-to-use.
-*   **Rich Metadata & Tagging System**: Organize your data ecosystem effortlessly.
-Add rich metadata and tags to make datasets easily discoverable across your entire organization.
-*   **Zero-Friction Authentication (OIDC)**: Built on an OIDC backend-proxy pattern with Keycloak.
-Tokens are handled securely server-side, providing seamless Single Sign-On (SSO) that integrates effortlessly with your existing Kubeflow deployments or enterprise identity providers.
+*   **Automatic Versioning with Deduplication (CAS)**: Every upload creates a new immutable version (`v1`, `v2`, ...).
+Files are stored using content-addressable storage — if the same file exists across multiple versions, it is stored only once on disk.
+No wasted storage, full history preserved.
+*   **ZIP Auto-Extraction & Indexing**: Upload a ZIP archive and Daggle automatically extracts it, indexes every file inside, computes sizes and types, and makes them individually browsable and downloadable — no manual unpacking required.
+*   **In-Browser File Preview**: Browse dataset contents directly in the web UI.
+CSV/TSV/Parquet files render as a scrollable data table.
+Images display inline.
+JSON, text, PDF, and DOCX files are all supported without downloading anything.
+*   **One-Click Notebook Mounting**: Click "Open in Notebook" on any dataset page.
+Daggle stops any running notebook session, spawns a fresh JupyterHub container, and bind-mounts the selected dataset version to `/home/jovyan/input` as read-only.
+The dataset is immediately available — no download, no path configuration.
+*   **Tag & Search**: Assign tags to datasets to make them searchable across your team's entire dataset registry.
+Filter by visibility (public/private) and search by name or tag from the Explore page.
+*   **Secure Authentication (OIDC)**: Authentication is handled via Keycloak using an OIDC backend-proxy pattern.
+The frontend never sees tokens — all token exchange happens server-side and is stored in an `HttpOnly` session cookie.
+Works with an existing Kubeflow Keycloak deployment by changing two environment variables.

 ---